king0120/CSS-and-jQuery-Animations/README.md

 * CSS Animations
 * Vendor Prefixes

 **Transitions** let us tell the browser how to smoothly change a property over time.
-For example, if the height of an element changes (due to a :hover selector), we can tell the browser to change the height gradually over 1 second.
+For example, if the height of an element changes (due to a hover selector), we can tell the browser to change the height gradually over 1 second.

 **Transforms** are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.